rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-03-10-support-rgsoc-with-your-company.md

 ### And more..
 *all the other ways to help*
-In the past, we have also had people on our core team being supported by their companies not only to coach, but to work on Rails Girls Summer of Code issues and tasks, such as main coordination, design work and dev work on our website or teams app, supervising teams, and so on.
+In the past, we have also had people on our core team being supported by their companies not only to coach, but also to work on Rails Girls Summer of Code issues and tasks, such as main coordination, design work and development work on our website or teams app, supervising teams, and so on.
 This is a great way to support us, because there is always a lot to do for the RGSoC (and a lot of the work can be done remotely).

 <img src="/img/blog/2015/support-with-your-company-jump.png" width="600">
 <font color="grey"><small><i>We need all the support we can get!
 (Photo: Anika Lindtner)</i></small></font>